Kirkdale

 The Geography of Kirkdale

-The valley of Kirkdale, which extends from the deeper dale of Bransdale, is one of many north to south dales along the southern edge of the North York Moors, before it opens out into the rich agricultural land of the Vale of Pickering.
+The valley of Kirkdale, which extends from the larger dale of Bransdale, is one of many north to south dales along the southern edge of the North York Moors, before these valleys open out into the rich agricultural land of the Vale of Pickering and the Vale of York.
 Kirkdale is the southern extension of Bransdale, which follows the Hodge Beck.
 It lies west of the settlement of Kirkbymoorside.
-To the south, the River Dove which flows from Farndale through Kirkbymoorside. and Hodge Beck join at a confluence.
+To the south, the River Dove which flows from Farndale through Kirkbymoorside and the Hodge Beck join at a confluence.

 Kirkdale is at the flood plain of the Hodge Beck, with a long history of downcutting, braiding and terracing.
 The flood plain must always have been an attractive focus for settlement, pasture and arable.
 The church and churchyard are situated at a wide area before the dale narrows to pass through a steep valley with a high cliff, to emerge further south into the Vale of Pickering.
 (Archaeology at Kirkdale, Supplement to the Ryedale Historian No 18 (1996 to 1997), Lorna Watts, Jane Grenville and Philip Rahtz, 2).
 (St Gregory’s Minster, Kirkdale, North Yorkshire, Archaeological Investigations and Historical Context, Philip Rahtz and Lorna Watts, 2021, 1).